realnews-gateway/emergency-publishing-system/emergency-channel/ingest/sources.md

 ---

-## 3. Partner Feeds
+## 3. Mirrored Content Streams

-Partner feeds come from organizations or institutions with established relationships.
+Mirrored streams replicate content from external ecosystems such as:

+- Decentralized networks
+- Public archives
+- Community-maintained mirrors

 Characteristics:

-- More structured
-- Higher reliability
-- May include metadata or signatures
-- Requires partner‑specific validation rules

-Partner feeds operate under a medium trust boundary.

----

-## 4. Mirror Nodes

-Mirror nodes replicate content from distributed ecosystems.

-Characteristics:

-- Useful for decentralized or censorship‑resistant environments
 - May include duplicate or outdated content
+- Structure varies by source
-- Requires deduplication downstream
+- Requires normalization
-- Trust level varies by node type
+- Trust level is always low

-Mirror nodes help increase resilience and coverage.
+Mirrored streams improve resilience and coverage but remain untrusted.

 ---

-## 5. Opportunistic Sources
+## 4. Opportunistic or Fallback Sources

 Opportunistic sources are used during extreme network disruption.

 Examples:

-- Low‑bandwidth relays
+- Low-bandwidth relays
 - Offline submissions
-- Delay‑tolerant networks
+- Delay-tolerant networks
 - Emergency fallback channels

-These sources prioritize availability over structure or reliability.
+Characteristics:

+- Highly variable structure
+- Low reliability
+- Prioritizes availability over format consistency

+These sources ensure the system remains operational under adverse conditions.

 ---

-## Trust Boundaries
+## Trust Model

-Each source type has a defined trust boundary:

-- **User submissions**: lowest trust
-- **Crawlers**: low trust
+All ingestion sources share the same trust model:

+- All content is untrusted
-- **Mirror nodes**: variable trust
+- No source receives elevated trust
-- **Partner feeds**: medium trust
+- No partner-specific rules or trust boundaries
-- **Opportunistic sources**: lowest trust, high uncertainty

-All content must pass through validation and normalization before entering the pipeline.
+- All content must pass validation and normalization
+- No identity, transport, or behavioral metadata is retained

+This uniform trust model simplifies ingestion and strengthens security.

 ---

 ## Summary

-The Ingest module supports diverse content sources, each with unique characteristics:
+The Ingest module supports diverse content sources, including:

-- User submissions for direct input
+- User submissions
-- Crawlers for automated collection
+- Automated crawlers
-- Partner feeds for structured content
+- Mirrored content streams
-- Mirror nodes for decentralized replication
-- Opportunistic sources for fallback scenarios
+- Opportunistic fallback sources

-These sources ensure that the Emergency Channel can operate reliably across a wide range of environments.
+All sources are treated as untrusted and must pass validation and normalization before entering the Emergency Channel pipeline.